 - Spicy foods.
 While spicy foods are often delicious and even have many noted health benefits, eating spicy foods too close to bedtime can be a very bad idea.
 Spicy foods are notorious for causing heartburn, indigestion, and acid reflux.
 Heartburn can be made worse while lying down as it allows the acids to creep up into the esophagus and burn the sensitive lining.

 - Foods high in fat have been linked to poor, fragmented sleep.
-Fat triggers the digestive processes and causes a build up of stomach acids, which while lying down can creep into the esophagus causing discomfort.
-A high fat diet also messes with the production of orexin, one of the neurotransmitters that helps regulate your sleep/wake cycle along with melatonin.
+Fat triggers the digestive processes and causes a build-up of stomach acids, which while lying down can creep into the esophagus causing discomfort.
+A high-fat diet also messes with the production of orexin, one of the neurotransmitters that help regulate your sleep/wake cycle along with melatonin.

-- Foods containing water such as watermelon and celery are natural diuretics which help push water through your system.
-Eating these types of foods and drinking anything too close to bedtime can cause you to lose sleep from middle of the night bathroom trips.
+- Foods containing water such as watermelon and celery are natural diuretics that help push water through your system.
+Eating these types of foods and drinking anything too close to bedtime can cause you to lose sleep from middle-of-the-night bathroom trips

 If you're following these eating tips and other sleep hygiene practices, but still find yourself having trouble sleeping at night, there's a chance that you could be suffering from a sleep disorder.
 If you're regularly having sleep troubles you might want to consult with your primary care physician or contact a sleep center to get to the root of the problem.
 And if you live in Alaska and want help from the best sleep experts in the state, click on the link below for a free 10-minute phone consultation, and we can help get you started down the road to better sleep.